Education is not a one size fits all system. I believe parents are best equipped in making the best choice for their child’s education needs.

 Not all children learn at the same speed or in the same style.
 I support incubators of success we have experienced in our Arizona charter and district schools and believe the highest performing schools should be replicated across the state.
 I have also advocated on behalf of public school students and each family’s ability to find the school that best fits their children’s learning needs within their district or via open enrollment.

-I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a private school that understands their needs.
+I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a public or private school that understands their needs.
 These children now have better opportunities and many of these scholarship students go on to graduate high school and often on to college.
 As a Mom, I know the importance of a good education and I will be an ally of yours in this arena.

 I have physically toured parts of the Arizona/Mexico border and even had the pleasure to meet with then Cochise County Sheriff Larry Dever to discuss the Border.
 I met with third generation ranchers who have been adversely affected by illegal immigration and drug trafficking.
 The locals want a stronger presence of Border Patrol, unmanned drones and more strategic fencing.
 Together, we also need to ensure we have the best functioning E-Verify system.